A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Motivation and Introduction

 which highlights the role of vortex stretching and viscous diffusion \cite{Batchelor,majda}.
 Gauge theories describe fields with local symmetries and play a central role in modern physics.
 In \((2+1)\)-dimensions, the Chern-Simons action

-is a topological field theory characterized by its gauge invariance and absence of any local propagating degrees of freedom \cite{deser,Witten}.
+is a topological field theory characterized by its gauge invariance and the absence of any local propagating degrees of freedom \cite{deser,Witten}.
 The analogy between fluid vorticity and gauge-field strengths has motivated the formulation of fluid dynamics in gauge-theoretic language.
 For inviscid fluids, the vorticity can be viewed as a gauge field curvature, and the Euler equation admits a natural representation in terms of gauge potentials \cite{Jackiw1,Jackiw2,arnold}.
-Recent studies have incorporated Chern-Simons terms to encode the topological aspects of vorticity and helicity \cite{manton,abdelhamid}.
+Recent studies have incorporated Chern-Simons terms to encode the topological aspects of vorticity and helicity \cite{manton}.
 However, modeling viscosity,a fundamentally dissipative process, within a gauge-theoretic framework remains challenging.
-Attempts include treating viscosity as a gauge-invariant kinetic term or introducing Maxwell-like terms for vorticity fields \cite{chen,ling2017}.
-Despite progress, a fully consistent gauge-theoretic action for viscous, incompressible fluids that naturally yields the Navier-Stokes equation with dissipation and preserves gauge invariance has not been established.
+Attempts include treating viscosity as a gauge-invariant kinetic term or introducing Maxwell-like terms for vorticity fields \cite{Tong1}.
+Despite remarkable progress, a fully consistent gauge-theoretic action for viscous, incompressible fluids that naturally yields the Navier-Stokes equation with dissipation and preserves gauge invariance has not been established.
 The interplay between dissipation, gauge symmetry, and topological terms such as Chern-Simons requires further investigation.
 This work aims to address this gap by proposing an action functional that combines kinetic energy, Chern-Simons, and viscosity terms to provide a gauge-invariant formulation of viscous fluid dynamics, facilitating new insights into the geometric and quantum aspects of fluid flows.

 The rest of the paper is organized as follows.
-In section 2, we present a gauge theoretic action principle for a viscous incompressible fluid in (2+1) dimensional spacetime, write down relevant fluid variables in gauge theoretic formulation, derive equations of motion and check the gauge invariance of the action under local gauge transformation.
-Section 3 is devoted to the study of the Clebsch parametrization and its role in the gauge theoretic formulation.
-In section 4 we comment on Noether synnerties and the effect of viscosity along with a clear understanding of Lindbald operator in this context.
-Finally in section 5 we present our conclusions.
+In Section 2, we present a gauge-theoretic action principle for a viscous incompressible fluid in (2+1) dimensional spacetime, write down relevant fluid variables in a gauge-theoretic formulation, derive equations of motion, and check the gauge invariance of the action under local gauge transformation.
+Section 3 is devoted to the study of the Clebsch parametrization and its role in the gauge-theoretic formulation.
+In section 4 we comment on Noether symmetries and the effect of viscosity along with a clear understanding of Lindblad operator in this context.
+Finally, in section 5, we present our conclusions.